xhalo32/YubiKey-Guide/guide.typ

 = Transfer Subkeys

-*Important* Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
-Ensure a backup was made before proceeding.
+#important[Transferring keys to YubiKey is a one-way operation which converts the on-disk key into a stub making it no longer usable to transfer to subsequent YubiKeys.
+Ensure a backup was made before proceeding.]

 The Certify key passphrase and Admin PIN are required to transfer keys.